Why You Should Choose Greek Saronic Islands For Your Sailing Holiday

 Wander the winding cobblestone alleyways in peace, as there are no motor vehicles allowed on the island and the only mode of transport are donkeys.
 Discovery relaxing cafes inside secret gardens, window shop the fancy boutique stores, and sip a cocktail on a stone balcony while witnessing one of the world’s most incredible sunsets.

 Perdika is the stereotypical example of a Greek fishing village.
 And that isn’t a bad thing at all.
-As you sail into port, the quaint family-run tavernas hug the rocky shore with curtains of vibrant pink bougainvillea flowers dangling over the white walls.
+As you sail into port, the quaint family-run tavernas hug the rocky shore with curtains of vibrant pink bougainvillaea flowers dangling over the white walls.

 You’ll be greeted with a smile and a wave, and sometimes a cold beer.
 Wander around the cape in the late afternoon to take a dip or explore the old World War II bunkers hidden amongst the flowing golden grass.
-Watch the sunset paint the bay and the town in pastel colors as chugging wooden fishing boats haul in the fresh catch of the day that you’ll be eating that night.
+Watch the sunset paint the bay and the town in pastel colours as chugging wooden fishing boats haul in the fresh catch of the day that you’ll be eating that night.

 Here is where you’ll most likely have your first authentic Greek mezze style feast, and after a few rounds of platters, you’ll be happily bursting at the seams.
 At night, cheers beers under the stars in a cocktail bar with a retractable roof.
 Hard day on holiday, huh?
 Let’s just hope “Desposito” doesn’t come on.